neoswing/meshbest/README.md

-#Changes_log

- v9
+#    Changes_log

-many changes
+    v9: many changes
     newDistanceFunction
+    new method for overlap treating
+    v9.2
+    polished structure
-new method for overlap treating v9.2 polished structure calculation now takes place only in each diffraction zone v9.3 the distance between the images is no more counted in detector-dependent pixels but angular difference v9.4 overlap detection was linked with number of satellite spots instead of histogram slope v9.5 fixed bug with diagonal ellipse fit to the mesh scan squares v10
+    calculation now takes place only in each diffraction zone v9.3
+    the distance between the images is no more counted in detector-dependent pixels but angular difference v9.4
+    overlap detection was linked with number of satellite spots instead of histogram slope v9.5
+    fixed bug with diagonal ellipse fit to the mesh scan squares v10
     Changed the way ellipse fit is organised: only for ~single crystals it is used; for multiple crystals in the sample area we try to implement zone-size correlation to adapt the appropriate aperture size Input parameters are assembled together
     Modified linkage for clustering